deargle/deargle.github.io/_security_assignments/lab_security_onion.md

 * I gave mine a 15 GB hard disk.
 * Give it two network cards.
-	* **Important:** Set Adapter 1 to "Host-only," click the "Advanced" triangle, and change "Promiscuous Mode" to "Allow All".
+	* **Important:** Set Adapter 1 to "Host-only" or to "Internal Network", click the "Advanced" triangle, and (this is the important part) change "Promiscuous Mode" to "Allow All".
 	* On the Adapter 2 tab, select "Enable Network Adapter," and select "NAT."
 * I installed with username:password `securityonion:Password1`
 * If you value your eyesight, [install VBox Guest Additions](http://www.binarytides.com/vbox-guest-additions-ubuntu-14-04/) to get fullscreen resolution (I had to run it twice).